-A courtesy car can come in handy if your car is being repaired.
-Here’s how being insured to get a courtesy car can help you stay on the road
+A courtesy car can come in handy if your car is being repaired and if you need a courtesy car with your breakdown cover.
+Here’s how being insured to get a courtesy car can help you stay on the road.

 What is a courtesy car?

 A courtesy car is a temporary car you can use while your car is being repaired.
 It’s provided by your garage or your insurer, so you can keep driving even if your own car is out of action.

 Plenty of people depend on their cars every day – and if that’s you, it’s a good idea to make sure your car insurance comes with courtesy car cover.